IoCHowTo/IoCTasks/README.md

 ## Motivation

-* Provide help to guys on team to understand the topic
+* Provide help to guys on the team to understand the topic
 * Provide a set of tasks which will allow to understand the basics, such as:
   * Inversion Of Control principle
   * Microsoft Unity IoC Container